KKR partners with Crossover Energy to develop clean energy projects

 “Energy storage is a game changer and it is revolutionizing the energy industry,” Benoit Allehaut, a KKR managing director focused on clean energy infrastructure, said in an interview.
 “To seize the moment, you need to work with people who understand how to tailor solutions with customers.”

 KKR, which has $28 billion in infrastructure assets under management, said it has invested more than $4.7 billion in renewable energy companies across countries.
-These include Florida-based NextEra Energy Inc (NEE.N), one of the world's largest wind and solar power firms, and Indian renewable energy platform Virescent Infrastructure.
+These include Florida-based NextEra Energy Inc, one of the world’s largest wind and solar power firms, and Indian renewable energy platform Virescent Infrastructure.

 Our Standards: The Thomson Reuters Trust Principles.